Back to Blog

 Best for: Technical teams wanting flexible event-driven automation

 Customer.io has solid Stripe support through their data integration layer.
-You can connect Stripe events via their API or through Segment, and use them to trigger workflows.
+You can connect Stripe events via their Data Pipelines (formerly powered by Segment) or send events directly via their Track API, then use those events to trigger workflows.

 The integration is powerful but requires more setup than plug-and-play solutions.
 You'll need to map Stripe events to Customer.io events and configure which attributes to sync.
 For technical teams comfortable with APIs, this flexibility is a strength.
 You can process Stripe events exactly the way your business needs, with custom transformations and logic.